hujhax/austin-improv-wiki/B. Iden Payne Awards.md

 Process
 The Frank Mills/Midnight Society
 The Knuckleball Now
 The Megaphone Show.

 At the 2012 awards ceremony it was announced that starting with the 2013-2014 season, improv would be fully integrated into the awards ceremony, and any improv show with a run of 6 or more performances would be eligible to be viewed and nominated by the B. Iden Payne awards committee.
+Any show meeting eligibility requirements could submit itself for consideration, and would be viewed and considered for two new improv specific awards, Outstanding Production and Outstanding Director, as well as being eligible for any other general theatre awards as might apply including costuming, set design, etc.  Nominees would be generated through the rigorous nominations committee process, and the nominees would then be voted on by any monetary supporter of the Austin Creative Alliance, opening voting up to all interested parties who could donate, as opposed to the previous system of only dues-paying member of the ACA being able to vote.

 ## List of Improv Award Winners and Nominees, By Year
 ### 2005-2006 Season